-- Dr Francis Newson, Scientific Software Analyst, Tessella for new graduates, from an initial intensive 'bootcamp' to on-the-job development.
+Dr Francis Newson, Scientific Software Analyst, Tessella in post.
+Companies provide excellent training and support for new graduates, from an initial intensive 'bootcamp' to on-the-job development.
 Starting salaries, even for those without technical skills, often exceed £30,000.